programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 we are assuming the Record ID should in fact be unique for each entry).
 The operation can be performed by clicking the triangle left of Record ID, then choosing ‘Sort’… and selecting the ‘numbers’ bullet.
-In `OpenRefine`, sorting is only a visual aid, unless you make the reordering permanent.
+In *OpenRefine*, sorting is only a visual aid, unless you make the reordering permanent.
 To do this, click ‘the’ Sort menu that has just appeared at the top and choose ‘Reorder rows permanently’.
 If you forget to do this, you will get unpredictable results later in this tutorial.

 Identical rows are now adjacent to each other.
 Next, blank the Record ID of rows that have the same Record ID as the row above them, marking them duplicates.
-To do this, click on the Record ID triangle, choose ‘Edit cells’ \> ‘Blank down’.
+To do this, click on the Record ID triangle, choose **Edit cells** \> ‘Blank down’.
 The status message tells you that 84 columns were affected (if you forgot to reorder rows permanently, you will get only 19; if so, undo the blank down operation in the ‘Undo/Redo’ tab and go back to the previous paragraph to make sure that rows are reordered